Gynecologic oncology in Savannah

 The gynecologic oncology program at the Memorial Health Curtis and Elizabeth Anderson Cancer Institute cares for women with pre-cancer or cancer of the reproductive system.
-We were the first hospital in southeast Georgia to offer gynecologic oncology services.
 Some of our specialized services include:

 - Cervical loop electrosurgical excision procedure (LEEP) and cold knife conization